CyVerse-learning-materials/DOI_request_quickstart/Additional/doi_faq.rst

 ========================================================================================
 Encourage others to cite your data using the DOI.
 Each dataset landing page includes a citation that can be copied or downloaded in standard formats (BibTEX or EndNote).

 Connecting your data to your ORCID (see http://orcid.org/) also ensures that you get credit for your work.
 ORCID provides a persistent digital identifier that distinguishes you from every other researcher and supports automated linkages between you and your professional activities, ensuring that your work is recognized.
 The DataCite metadata template includes places to list ORCIDs of the creator.
-The DataCite metadata template has a place for ORCIDs of creators and contributors.
+The DOI creation metadata template has a place for ORCIDs of creators and contributors.

+If you have published a paper that goes with your data, be sure to cite the DOI in the paper.
+Provide a link to the paper's DOI in the metadata under "relatedIdentifier".

-If your data includ specific instructions for citing or reuse, to provide those in the ReadMe file and (if brief) in the "reuse_or_citation" metadata field.
+If your data includ specific instructions for citing or reuse, to provide those in the ReadMe file and (if brief) in the "reuse_or_citation_conditions" metadata field.

 ----

 Whom do I choose for the creator versus contributor?
 ============================================
-A dataset can have only one creator but may have multiple (or no) contributors.

-The creator is the single person or group with primary responsibility for the dataset.
-The creator is either the lead author of the dataset, the senior author of the dataset, or a consortium of authors, and should be the same as the name used for the folder containing the data.
+Creators are the main researchers involved in producing the data, or the authors of the publication, in priority order.
+To supply multiple creators, repeat this property.
+May be a corporate/institutional or personal name.
 The creator does not need to be the person who is submitting the identifier request.

-You also can add the role of contributors, which can include anyone who made a significant contribution to the creation of the dataset.
+The institution or person responsible for collecting, managing, distributing, or otherwise contributing to the development of the resource.
+To supply multiple contributors, repeat this property.
+For software, if there is an alternate entity that "holds, archives, publishes, prints, distributes, releases, issues, or produces" the code, use the contributorType "hostingInstitution" for the code repository.

+You must include the role of all contributors.
+Choose from the dropdown list in the DOI request template.

 ----

 Which license can I use to publish my data?
 ============================================
-You can choose one of two licenses, depending on the materials you will be publishing:
+You can choose one of two open source licenses, depending on the materials you will be publishing:

 ODC PDDL for non-copyrightable materials (i.e., data only).

 CC0 for copyrightable material (Workflows, White Papers, Project Documents).
 If you have special circumstances that require a different license (e.g., your dataset is aggregated from previously published data that already has another license), please contact us at doi@cyverse.org.